mhweiner/kizu/docs/bestPractices.md

 - Put your source code in a `src` folder and keep your unit test files alongside the source, and not in a separate folder.

-- Integration tests should be in a separate folder, such as `integration` or `e2e`. `hoare` works great for integration tests too!
+- Integration tests should be in a separate folder, such as `integration` or `e2e`. `kizu` works great for integration tests too!